 What data is included in a typical auto repair shop email list?

 At minimum: business name, owner or manager name, email, phone, physical address, and website URL.
 Better providers also include Google rating, review count, and social media links.
-Scrap.io goes further with 70+ fields including website technologies, ad pixels detected, and whether the shop has claimed their Google Business profile.
+Scrap.io goes further with 70+ fields, including website technologies, ad pixels detected, and whether the shop has claimed its Google Business profile.

 Are free auto repair email lists worth it?